acedge123/api-docs-template/README.md

 ## Creating group for regular admin

 "Regular admin" group could be created manually or using script below.
-It should allow full access for Question, Choice and Rule models, read access for Answer model and read and delete access for Lead model.
+It should allow full access for Question, Choice and Recommendation models, read access for Answer model and read and delete access for Lead model.

     docker-compose -f <envirovment>.yml run --rm django python manage.py shell